MicrosoftDocs/fabric-docs/docs/admin/service-admin-portal-export-sharing.md

 > [!IMPORTANT]
 > The **Allow email subscriptions to be sent to external users users** switch will be automatically turned off if the **B2B guest users can set up and be subscribed to email subscriptions** switch is turned off.
 This is because B2B users are external users that have been granted elevated permissions to get content.
 Since B2B guest users have higher permissions than other external users, if they can't get the email subscription neither can the other external users.

-## Allow email subscriptions to be sent to external users
+## Users can send email subscriptions to external users

-The **Allow email subscriptions to be sent to external users** setting helps organizations choose whether external users can be included as recipients of email subscriptions.
+The **Users can send email subscriptions to external userss** setting helps organizations choose whether external users can be included as recipients of email subscriptions.

 External users are users outside of the organization that have not been added as Azure Active Directory business-to-business (B2B) guest users.
 If this setting is turned off, an external user who isn't already a guest user in the organization can't be included as a recipient of an email subscription.

 To turn on this setting:

-1. Still in the **Export and sharing settings** section of the **Tenant Settings**, find the setting called **Allow email subscriptions to be sent to external users**.
+1. Still in the **Export and sharing settings** section of the **Tenant Settings**, find the setting called **Users can send email subscriptions to external users**.
 1. Turn the switch on.
 1. Under **Apply to**, select the scope of users that the setting will affect.
 1. Select **Apply** to save your changes.